cyrta/dscaper/README.md

 ```
 ### Generating timelines
 Once you have added all the necessary background sounds and events to the timeline, you can generate the audio using the `generate_timeline` method.
 This method takes a `DscaperGenerate` instance as a parameter.
 It represents the configuration and metadata for a soundscape generation process.
+The method returns a `DscaperJsonResponse` object containing the ID of the generated timeline.
+This ID is used to reference the generated audio later.

 Attributes of `DscaperGenerate`:
   - `seed (int)`: Random seed used for reproducibility of the generation process.
 Default is 0.